wibeasley/RAnalysisSkeleton/documentation/oscer-steps.md

 1. Develop new code on your local machine, and transfer it to schooner.
 We recommend GitHub for several reasons.
 Updated code can be pulled into schooner with the bash command `git pull` (from the repo's root directory).

-1. Start small & increase complexity.
+1. Start small.
+Gradually increase complexity.

 1. Managing lodes of code & output
     1. breaking up a large problem into several semi-independent components